Postr-Inc/Postly/README.md

 - [ ] Search
 - [ ] Improve the use of collections
 - [ ] Selective updates
 - [ ] Private Creator Dashboards & analytics
-- [ ] Embedding outside content from different platforms
 - [ ] Developer Dashboards
 - [ ] Messaging
 - [ ] Embedding content within other applications